-Valentine’s Day was celebrated just as much — if not more — during the Victorian era when feelings were conveyed through the meanings and messages of flowers and plants.
+Valentine’s Day was celebrated just as much (if not more) during the Victorian era when feelings were conveyed through the meaning of flowers.
 Today these meanings have been largely forgotten.
 What better time to reintroduce a bit of this romantic tradition to the one you love?
-A live plant or miniature garden is a personalized gift that’s laced with meaning.
+Giving a Valentine’s Day plant or miniature garden is like giving a personalized gift that’s laced with meaning.
 Be sure to include a note card explaining what the plants and flowers represent along with the floral valentine.

 A potted orchid is a perfect plant to give for Valentine’s Day, as these delicate flowers are simple, elegant and exotic.
 Orchids come in a variety of colors such as white, purple, pink, yellow, and striped; and they convey love, beauty, endurance and strength.